 As for seeds, a threshold level for adventitious GE material presence has not yet been set.
-The EU is forced to either produce its seeds domestically or import seeds from a limited number of origins (Serbia, Chile, Turkey, United States, New Zealand and South Africa among others) where seed is produced under restrictive conditions that prevent any presence of not-yet approved events (see chart below about imports of corn seed).
+The EU is forced to either produce its seeds domestically or import seeds from a limited number of origins (Serbia, Chile, Turkey, United States, New Zealand and South Africa among others) where seed is produced under restrictive conditions that prevent any presence of not-yet approved events (see graph below about imports of corn seed).

-Graph 9.
+Graph 8.
 EU Imports of Corn Seed

-• New guidance document on the risk assessment of GE plant material at low levels in feed and food not intended for import to the EU j) ADDITIONAL REGULATORY REQUIREMENTS k) INTELLECTUAL PROPERTY RIGHTS (IPR)
+• Guidance document on the risk assessment of GE plant material at low levels in feed and food not intended for import to the EU j) ADDITIONAL REGULATORY REQUIREMENTS

-On November 20, 2017, EFSA published a new guidance document on the risk assessment of the presence at low level of genetically modified plant material in imported food and feed under Regulation (EC) No 1829/2003.
+On November 20, 2017, EFSA published a guidance document on the risk assessment of the presence at low level of genetically modified plant material in imported food and feed under Regulation (EC) No 1829/2003.

-In almost all MS, with the notable exception of Spain, farmers that produce GE crops must register their fields with the government.
-In some countries, this obligation tends to discourage farmers from growing GE crops, since it can be used by activists to locate fields.
+All farmers that produce GE crops must register their fields with the government.31 In some countries, this obligation tends to discourage farmers from growing GE crops, since it can be used by activists to locate fields.